Martinsbl/ble-workshop/Part_2.md

 ![PWM Servo control](./images/part2/pwm_servo_control.png)

 The default PWM base clock is 1 MHz, so in order to get a 20 ms period we need a counter top value for the PWM  equal to 20,000.
 Then, to get a 19 ms duration of logic low and a 1 ms duration of logic high, we need to set the PWM duty cycle value to 19,000.
-The following diagram shows the relationship between the counter top and PWM duty cycle value:
+The following diagram shows the relationship between the PWM counter, counter top, and the duty cycle value:

 ![PWM Counter in up mode](./images/part2/pwm_edge_polarity.png)